computerman00/BinaryNinja-PSVitaLoader/README.md

 ### TODO:
+- Split functions and utility across multiple imports to maintain readability.
 - Change project structure to standardized Binary Ninja plugin structure.
 - Extend support to `scelibstub_psp`, `scelibent_psp` and other PRX1 primitives to support the OG PSP.
 - Extend to full custom BinaryView plugin with support for relocations